AlicemSu62/biol217_2024/readme.md

 ```
 Which binning strategy gives the best quality for the ARCHAEA bins?
 ***METABAT works with 375 contigs creating 48 bins while MAXBIN works with 1381 contigs and makes 69 bins.
 Out of these 69 bins, one is an Archaea bin.
 METABAT on the other hand, has 3 Archaea bins.
 In order to say, which bin gives better quality Archaea bins, the parameter Completion has to be looked over for the Archaea bins for each binning type.
 MAXBIN_10 has a completion of 96.05%, METABAT_14, METABAT_8 and METABAT_39 have completions of 43.68%, 97.37%, and 50.00%.***
+***Another idea: The MAXBIN bin for Methanocelleus sp012797575 has 1045 contig number and completion of 96.05%, but it is useless because it has a redundancy of 80.26%.
+The bin from Metabat has a redundancy of about 5% and a completion of 97.37% making it a high quality bin.
+In addition, the other bin from MAXBIN is 0% completed.
+METABAT does have two more bins, one of medium and one of low quality, but the completion is not zero.***
 How many Archaea bins does one get that are of high quality?
 How many Bacteria bins does one get that are of High Quality?
 ***Bins that are of high quality are those with a completion over 90% percent and a contamination less than 5%.
 METABAT_8 would be the only high quality bin with 97.37% completion and about 5% redundancy.***